 There’s no doubt that the economy is hopping, and that’s absolutely being reflected in the real estate market.
 What exactly does a real estate boom mean for homeowners, home buyers, and people who rent their homes?

-Home Prices are Rising
+Home Prices Are Rising

-Real Estate Booms are Happening All Over
+Real Estate Booms Are Happening All Over

 This means that, in those select markets, the prices of housing are rising rapidly.
 They’re rising so much, in fact, that eventually the people who live there will have a difficult time affording them.
 In real estate booms, there will generally come a point where average prices will reach a point that isn’t sustainable and prices will rebound.
 This means that a home could become significantly less valuable in a very short time.

-What Does that Mean for Home Owners?
+What Does That Mean for Home Owners?

-What Can Buyers Expect in A Boom?
+What Can Buyers Expect in a Real Estate Boom?